Soy Sunday: Then and Now

 First Easter that he got to eat whatever was in the eggs from the Egg hunt

-First time at the kid table with the same meal as everyone else
+At the kid table with the same meal as everyone else for the first time

 Happy Preschool Graduation Cupcakes!!!